ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 No data of garages.
 No real estate data prices of districts or neighborhood of Madrid found.

-[idealista.com][idealista] is the leader of the real estate online marketplace in Spain (aslo in Portugal and Italy I think).
+[idealista.com][idealista] is the leader of the real estate online marketplace in Spain.
 They offer [some data][idealista-prices] and an limited [API][idealista-api].

 Poor information.

 I decided to take a snapshot of Idealista garage market for a random day in february.
-I use [Scrapy][scrapy] (for scraping) and [Django][django] (for handy queries) python frameworks.
+I used [Scrapy][scrapy] (for scraping) and [Django][django] (for handy queries) python frameworks.
 I wrote a small note about how I've integrated [Django and Scrapy]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %}) and I will try to explore deeper in this topic later.
-Also I used pandas library to clean the data in a DataFrame format, grouping by Municipality, district and neighborhood code to calculate the median.
+I also used pandas library to clean the data in a DataFrame format, grouping by Municipality, district and neighborhood code to calculate the median.
 Also added the official geocode for each neighborhood.

 {% highlight csv %}
      municipality  district  neighbourhood  geocode  price